aakshintala/website-dev/content/comp590.md

 Grading will be on a point system.
 Obtaining a total of 100 points guarantees that you will receive an ‘A’ grade in the course.
 All scores below 100 points will be graded on a curve.

 *   Assignment 1 – 15 (Determining cache size and timing)
-*   Assignment 2 – 15 (Profiling and tuning using perf and hardware counters)
+*   Assignment 2 – 30 (Profiling and tuning using perf and hardware counters)
-*   Assignment 3 – 15 (Tuning a GPU program)
-*   Final Exam - 40
+*   Final Exam - 50
 *   Project – 80
 *   Participation – 10